rustshop/npcnix/README.md

 On `terraform apply`, local `npcnix pack` will pack the Nix flake from `../../configurations`, and upload it to a remote.
 On start the system daemon will execute script prepared by `npcnix_install` that will configure `npcnix` on the machine, download the packed flake, and switch the configuration.
 As long as that configuration has a npcnix NixOS module enabled, a system daemon will keep monitoring the remote and switching to the desired configuration.

+With just one command, you can start one or more machines that will automatically provision themselves with the desired configuration.

 ## FAQ

 ### What about destination machines having to build each configuration?